Suspended animation in fiction: Literature

 A depiction of Sleeping Beauty where the kingdom undergoes magical suspended animation for 100 years (by Viktor Mikhailovich Vasnetsov).

 A 1965 press photo of actors portraying the Robinson Family being placed in suspended animation for their space voyage in Lost in Space.

 Suspended animation often plays a role in stories about kings or heroes who are believed to be slumbering or kept alive until they are needed to confront great dangers.
 Examples include Holger Danske and King Arthur in mountain sleep tales.

 In the fairy tale of Sleeping Beauty, an evil fairy places a curse on a princess, causing her to sleep for 100 years until she is awakened by a king's son.
 To ensure that the princess does not wake up alone and frightened, the good fairy uses her wand to put everyone in the palace, including humans and animals, into a state of sleep.

+In yet another fairy tale, the fairy tale of "Snow White", suspended animation appears once again when the wicked stepmother of the heroine poisons Snow White with a cursed apple out of jealousy after many previous attempts on her life (the huntsman, a bodice lace and a poisoned comb).
+The seven dwarfs refuse to bury her in the cold ground and place her body in a glass coffin, mourning her until she is eventually found and awakened by a travelling prince.

 Shakespeare's works, such as Romeo and Juliet and Cymbeline, incorporate plot devices involving a drug that induces a state of suspended animation resembling death.

 In American fiction, one of the earliest stories involving suspended animation is "Rip Van Winkle," a short story written by American author Washington Irving in 1819.
 The tale revolves around a British individual in the American colonies who stumbles upon fairies in the Catskill Mountains and consumes their moonshine.
 As a result, he falls into a 20-year slumber and awakens to find his village and country dramatically transformed due to the passage of time.
 This story has since become a prototype for narratives exploring social displacement.